siobhanlgorman/80s-Mixtape-Quiz/README.md

 [Balsamiq](https://balsamiq.com/) was used to create the wireframes.

-[Google Fonts](https://fonts.google.com) was used for the fonts: Poppins and Lora.
+[Google Fonts](https://fonts.google.com) was used for the font: Poppins

 [Fontawesome](https://fontawesome.com) was used for the social media icons, map link and the arrow back to top.

-[Google maps](https://www.google.com/maps) was used to provide a map link.

-[Picresize](https://picresize.com) was used to resize photosthe photo used for the background
+[Picresize](https://picresize.com) and [Squoosh](https://squoosh.app/) were used to resize the photo used for the background

-Colours - 80s colours - purple, turquoise Used values from [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel)
+For the 80s colours paletter - purple, pink, and turquoise tones [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) was used.

 ## Testing
 ### Validator Testing